As of August 2021

 - They are shaping the engineering culture and are setting the standard for how the rest of the org operates; they are someone that other members of the engineering team look up to and try to emulate.

-Important: if you are in a different "zone" (cost of living) your base salary will be adjusted accordingly (equity remains the same).
+Important: if you are in a different "zone" (cost of living) your base salary will be adjusted accordingly (equity remains the same no matter where you live on the planet).

 - For Zone 2, please apply a 10% reduction to the above base salaries: Boston, Seattle, Washington DC, Los Angeles in the US; London, Sydney, Dublin, Hong Kong, Copenhagen, Singapore abroad